Principal Investigator: Tatiana Koutchma

-- The use of UV light treatment in stored grain should be effective in degrading mycotoxins accumulated in the field and farms, and effectively kill/suppress spoilage and mycotoxin producing fungi on wheat and corn grains.
+- The use of UV light treatment has the potential to be effective in degrading mycotoxins in contaminated stored grain and may effectively kill/suppress spoilage and mycotoxin-producing fungi on wheat and corn grains.

 - The development of a UV light treatment will allow Canadian grain farmers to maintain the quality and safety of their grain products and remain competitive in the global market.

-Although the levels may vary greatly, mycotoxin accumulations in wheat and corn occur every year in Ontario and across Canada, which not only cause significant economic loss due to drop in market values but also may give rise to food safety risks.
-Certain strategies have been used at harvest to reduce mycotoxin accumulation in grain, such as adjusting combine to minimize number of infected kernels harvested, and setting equipment to keep tip kernels on the cob.
+Although levels can vary greatly across year and geography, mycotoxin accumulation in wheat and corn occurs in pockets every year in Ontario and across Canada.
+Contaminated grain not only causes significant economic loss to farmers due to price discounts but it can also add significant cost and complexity to the downstream supply chain that needs to comply with food safety regulations.
+Certain strategies have been used at harvest to reduce mycotoxin accumulation in grain, such as adjusting combine settings to minimize the number of infected kernels harvested and setting equipment parameters to keep tip kernels on the corn cobs.
 Mycotoxin accumulation in grains is still a great challenge to grain producers and more effective post-harvest treatments are needed to reduce fungal toxin accumulation in stored grains.
 Short-wavelength ultraviolet (UV-C) irradiation is widely applied in the food industry and for water treatment.
 Several reports have indicated that UV irradiation could kill or supress microorganisms adhering to grain and reduce the levels of certain Fusarium toxins; however, previous studies have not been conducted on naturally contaminated grain.